ArneBinder/DTAMetadata/documentation/diary_arne.md

 2014-10-23
  o changeoradd publication is different from specialpublication (Book, ...) --> different layout! o added autoresize for textarea (but adds a new line in every textarea)

+2014-10-24
+ o created win script to back up IDE (PhpStorm) data when they are changed.
+The environment variable IDEA_BACKUP_PATH has to be set for usage. o changed date_widget: displayed in one row